coding01000/fine_grained_mts_new/readme.md

 Here is an example on how to use it.

-First, fill in the directory of your installation with the addresses of mysql-devel and boost in the CMakeLists.txt file.
+First, fill in the directory of your installation with the addresses of mysql-devel and boost in the CMakeLists.txt.

 ```cmake
 set(BOOST_ROOT "/usr/include/boost")